mkikets99/CAHBotDatabase/packs/en/crabadjuhumi/README.md

 | As a staunch libertarian, I believe the only role for government is _. | 1 |
 | Back in college, my nickname was _. | 1 |
 | Code Three, request backup!
 I'm surrounded by _! | 1 |
 | Cover my eyes with _ and then pleasure me with _. | 2 |
 | Forget Fifty Shades of Grey...
 Give me Fifty Shades of _! | 1 |
 | I never karaoke, because I always end up getting drunk and singing a song about _. | 1 |
 | I'm definitely going to hell for _. | 1 |
 | I'm finally writing that book, it's titled "Zen and the Art of _." | 1 |
 | Instructions unclear: dick stuck in _. | 1 |
 | It's all about _ - no _. | 2 |
-| Let it go!
+| Let it go!Let it go!
-Let it go!

 _ never bothered me anyway... | 1 |
 | My therapist says I have an unhealthy attitude about _. | 1 |